Creme de Butterfly (Butterfly Pea Flower Liqueur)

 As you might be able to tell by the bottle I used Kozatska Rada for the vodka.
 This is a popular Ukrainian vodka that is not at all expensive.

-Will Butterfly Pea Flower Liqueur Change Color?
+Will Creme de Butterfly (Butterfly Pea Flower Liqueur) Change Color?

-Yes.
-If you mix this creme de butterfly with an acid such as lemon juice it will turn bright purple.
+Butterfly Pea Flower Liqueur will change color, depending on what it is mixed with.
+If you mix it with an acid such as lemon juice it will turn bright purple.
 If you make a cocktail with a base like tonic it will turn pink!
 This can lead to some pretty trendy drink ideas.

 As far as the liqueur in the bottle, since there are no preservatives (other than the vodka) the color will fade and get lighter over time.
 I quite like the light sky blue color as well, so I don’t mind when this happens.